-Thomas P. Scully served for six years on the School Board of the Bonny Doon Elementary District in Santa Cruz County, two years as president.
+Thomas P. Scully (Secretary) served for six years on the School Board of the Bonny Doon Elementary District in Santa Cruz County, two years as president.
 He is the founder and owner of Experienced Safety Educators which provided training and consulting throughout Silicon Valley.
 He was a fire captain for the City of San Jose for 27 years and has been an instructor for the Center for Domestic preparedness in Anniston, AL. Most recently, he provides safety audits and training for Booster Fuels, Inc. Tom has authored articles on emergency response and safety has been an invited speaker on safety issues.
 In addition to his expertise in safety issues, Tom has also been a facilitator for the Franklin Covey Leadership Center.

 Joyce Matlack (Treasurer) is the Principal at Matlack-Van Every Design, which specializes in creative orthodontic and dental office design.
 Joyce has specialized in orthodontic and dental office planning and design since 1988.
 As a licensed interior designer, and dental hygienist, she speaks at conferences and dental graduate programs throughout the country, as well as contributing to newsletters, design manuals, articles and online resources.
 She was intrigued early on by the work of the California Invention Convention and sees it as an important component of creating the problem-solvers we will need in our future.